top of page

-Our decision in 2023 has been to turn our eyes and hearts to our Neighbours in the South Pacific.
-To focus on the amazing Cacao that grows 6-8 hours away from us in New Zealand.
+This has bought its own challenges but keeps our focus on the amazing Cacao that grows just 6-8 hours away from us in New Zealand.
 It makes sense - the carbon footprint of Cacao on a ship with a short journey and the ability to go and meet with Growers is now more possible.

-We will talk with them about their processes, farm history and learn the STORY of their Beans.
+farm history and learn the STORY of their Beans.

 Plus most important is that the Cacao beans we are buying from these Growers....

-The Beans from Vanuatu are grown organically in two small farming communities on the island of Malekula;
+The Beans from VANUATU are grown organically in two small farming communities

 The Atchin Community - has 64 small Farming families and